 In fact, if you go all in on social media marketing, it becomes a full time job!

-Therefore, we recommend starting small and scaling things up, unless you’ve got the funds to hire someone to manage your social media accounts.
+Therefore, as a marketing company, we recommend starting small and scaling things up, unless you’ve got the funds to hire someone to manage your social media accounts.

-And finally, to wrap up this section, we want to mention something that businesses, new and old, often overlook – online reviews.
+And finally, to wrap up this section, we want to mention something that businesses, new and old, both brick and mortar or online businesses, often overlook – online reviews.

 Many business owners choose to ignore this aspect of social media.
 And yes, online review aggregator sites are social media.